• Articles |

 1. Breeze

-If you want to learn more about how Breeze supports event planning workflows, visit our detailed overview.
+If you want to see how Breeze supports event planning workflows in more detail, visit our detailed overview.

 "I love the email notifications for comments on important tasks + email reminders on projects and tasks.
 The time tracking functionality is great.
 I can analyze my team's performance and identify opportunities for improvements to efficiency."